Randolph, New Jersey: Education

-Randolph High School with 1,475 students in grades 9–12.School Performance Reports for the Randolph Township School District, New Jersey Department of Education.
-Accessed April 25, 2022.
+Randolph High School with 1,349 students in grades 9–12.

-Established in 1968, the main campus of the County College of Morris is located on a 222 acre campus in Randolph Township.
+Established in 1968, the main campus of the County College of Morris is located on a 222 acre campus in Randolph.
 Rutgers University has a partnership with County College of Morris that allows students who have earned an associate degree to complete a bachelor's degree through the off-campus Rutgers courses taken at the County College of Morris campus in Randolph.

 The Gottesman RTW Academy (Formerly Hebrew Academy of Morris County) is a coeducational Jewish day school for students in preschool through eighth grade, serving approximately 225 children.
 The school has been recognized as a recipient of the National Blue Ribbon School Award by the United States Department of Education.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 144.95 mi of roadways, of which 119.53 mi were maintained by the municipality, 19.62 mi by Morris County and 5.80 mi by the New Jersey Department of Transportation.

 Route 10, Dover-Chester Road (County Route 513), and Sussex Turnpike (County Route 617) pass through township lines.